NikkelM/Todo-PR-Checker/README.md

 The documentation linked above describes where to obtain these values.

-You can then use [smee](https://smee.io/) to create a webhook that will forward the webhook events to your local app:
+You can then use [smee](https://smee.io/) to forward the webhook events sent by GitHub to your local app, like this:

 ```bash
 smee --url https://smee.io/gsPiE7FUxg0q3TPz --path / --port 3000